openSUSE/news-o-o/_posts/2010-08-28-opensuse-weekly-news-issue-138-is-out.markdown

 ####  [Will Stephenson: openSUSE Boosters at FrOSCon, Day 2](http://lizards.opensuse.org/2010/08/22/opensuse-boosters-at-froscon-day-2/)

-"Back home in Nuernberg now â€“ Sunday has been a long day of hacking on Elgg and its plugins to shape it into a users site that knows about the social side of the openSUSE community.
-Our â€˜Hack Meckâ€™ was a little bit harder after letting loose at the legendary FrOSCon Saturday night party in the balmy August air, but we still managed to put down the glow sticks, hammer the keys and reach our goals for the weekend.
+"Back home in Nuernberg now – Sunday has been a long day of hacking on Elgg and its plugins to shape it into a users site that knows about the social side of the openSUSE community.
+Our ‘Hack Meck’ was a little bit harder after letting loose at the legendary FrOSCon Saturday night party in the balmy August air, but we still managed to put down the glow sticks, hammer the keys and reach our goals for the weekend.
 These were adapting the user data to include fields that are peculiar to openSUSE such as membership status and IRC cloak, enhancing the Poll plugin to meet our info gathering needs, adapting the Elgg theming to our ubiquitous Bento theme, and working on calendaring and events so that we all know what is coming next in openSUSE world and so you can display your packaging and bug-reporting achievements to the world."

 ####  [Nelson Marques: The Concept of Marketing and openSUSE Conference 2010](http://nmarques.digitalwhores.net/2010/08/25/the-concept-of-marketing-and-opensuse-conference-2010/)

 "Dear openSUSE contributor and enthusiast, Is Marketing important for Free Software development?
 I hope to reach an answer in openSUSE Conference 2010 with the community and help the openSUSE Community to develop their own concepts of Marketing.
 I believe this is a very sensible and important task that I could accomplish with your help and participation on my small presentation.
-My presentation will target â€˜The Concept of Marketing and FOSS Developmentâ€™ and it goal is to establish a Concept of Marketing that can be developed by the openSUSE Community based on a set of small concepts defined by Marketing, such as: trade, value, consumer or processes."
+My presentation will target ‘The Concept of Marketing and FOSS Development’ and it goal is to establish a Concept of Marketing that can be developed by the openSUSE Community based on a set of small concepts defined by Marketing, such as: trade, value, consumer or processes."

 ###  Welcome new Members (Corner for new acknowledged Members)